RhubarbPHP/Module.Stem/docs/models-and-schemas.md

 The array is not public however so access must be provided by creating getter and setter functions.

 Some model classes can have many dozens of columns stored in the data store.
-Creating getters and setters for all of these is tedious and clutters the class with a large volumn of 'plumbing' code.
-Models therefore provide your class with a [magical getter and setter](http://uk.php.net/manual/en/language.oop5.magic.php) which assumes any unknown property will be accessed in the `$modelData` array.
+Creating getters and setters for all of these is tedious and clutters the class with a large volume of 'plumbing' code.
+Models therefore provide your class with a [magical getter and setter](http://php.net/manual/en/language.oop5.magic.php) which assumes any unknown property will be accessed in the `$modelData` array.

 ## Accessing properties